Telecoms Outage Cuts Off Millions Of Australians - UrduPoint

 She said there was "no indication" the outage was the result of hacking.
 Just over a year ago, more than nine million Optus customers had their personal data stolen in a cyberattack.

-In a separate statement, the company said it "may take a few hours for all services to come back on line".
+The company said in a separate statement that it "may take a few hours for all services to come back on line".

-The Australian government said mobile phones, landlines and broadband internet had been impacted.
+A host of organisations and business confirmed Wednesday evening that issues had been resolved, including the federal department of education, the Royal Melbourne Hospital, and Australia's Commonwealth Bank.

-Optus, Australia's second-largest telecoms firm with more than 10 million customers, said it had identified the outage at around 4:05 am local time.
+Optus, Australia's second-largest telecoms firm with more than 10 million customers, identified the outage at around 4:05 am local time.

 For the next nine hours, widespread issues plagued Optus networks as engineers scrambled to find a fix.